Everyone remembers their first and holds it dear to our hearts! How did I get my first telescope? Well, read on below.

 Most people get their first telescopes from department stores – which are often Christmas gifts for nerdy children.
 The cheap telescopes usually get used a few times before the user has had enough patience with the flimsy mounts and poor optics, and then the thing starts collecting dust before it’s sold in a garage sale with missing parts.

-Dad got ours from a camera store, and he says that it cost around $350.00 in 1997, the equivalent of around $500 today, which means this was no cheap telescope!
+Dad got ours from a camera store, and he says that it cost around $350.00 in 1997, the equivalent of around $500 today, which means this was not a cheap telescope!

 Sure enough, when we first used it, we could see the cloud bands and Galilean moons of Jupiter, the rings of Saturn, the phases of Venus, and the surface features on the moon.
 While the telescope’s optics were working just fine, the moon and planets were pretty much all we saw.
-Dad almost never pointed at any stars, and didn’t know where any deep sky objects were.
+Dad almost never pointed it towards any stars, didn’t know where any deep sky objects were, nor did he think the telescope could see them.

-And there were also no Hale-Bopp caliber comets appearing, and thus without any big incentives, this 1997 Christmas gift was about to suffer the fate of all trash telescopes!
+And with no Hale-Bopp caliber comets appearing, and thus no major celestial incentives, this 1997 Christmas gift was about to suffer the fate of all trash telescopes!

-After the death of my oldest brother in 2007 (ten years after we got the telescope), I started looking towards the heavens again.
+After the death of my oldest brother in 2007, I started looking towards the heavens again – both literally and symbolically.
 The heavens in return gave me an incentive.
-Comet Holmes had an outburst that October-November, and it became a naked eye object… if we were under dark enough skies.
+Comet 17P/Holmes had an outburst that October-November, and it became a naked eye object… if we were under dark enough skies.
+This was the spark I needed, as it had been ten years since I saw any comet in the sky!

 Yes, even the clock drive got installed!